shells-sh/TeaScript.sh/README.md

+> ℹ️ All of the content here is simply _aspirational_ - nothing to see here yet 👋

+---

 # 🍵 `TeaScript.sh`

-> Strongly Typed Programming Language
+> Strongly Typed Programming Langage
 >
-> _Implemented on top of BASH_
+> _» Implemented on the BASH interpreter_